Youth Transitional Housing Case Manager

 Headquarters - Walter Reed, WASHINGTON, DC, US

 Housing Up is one of the leading non-profit organizations in Washington DC – helping more than 700 homeless and at-risk households to transform their own lives.
 We provide the full spectrum of housing, which includes permanent supportive, rapid rehousing, transitional, and affordable rental housing.
-Households also receive supportive services which includes case management, employment services, clinical services, counseling, resident services, life skills, and youth programming.
+Households also receive supportive services include case management, employment services, clinical services, housing counseling, resident services, life skills, and youth programming.

 The Youth Transitional Housing Case Manager is responsible for delivering intensive services for transition-aged youth clients (ages 18 – 24) who are experiencing homelessness or are at risk of being homeless.
 Additionally, clients may be economically and/or emotionally detached from their support network.
 Through this work, the case manager will help youth improve basic life and interpersonal skills, access educational opportunities, assist with job preparation and attainment, access physical and mental health care, and obtain stable housing.
 The case manager will also link youth with public benefits, such as SNAP and Medicaid.
 Ultimately, these services are focused on quickly moving youth out of homelessness, preventing a return to shelter, and ensuring that they are empowered to achieve the highest level of self-sufficiency possible.
 While participating in this program, clients will live at a site-based transitional housing program, located in Washington, DC.